giacomolemoli/starter-hugo-academic/content/publication/terrorist-attacks-cultural-incidents-and-the-vote-for-radical-parties-analyzing-text-from-twitter/index.md

 ---
 title: "Terrorist Attacks, Cultural Incidents, and the Vote for Radical Parties:
   Analyzing Text from Twitter"
+subtitle: "[Revise and Resubmit, American Journal of Political Science]"
 publication_types:
   - "3"
 authors: